Ablikon/SystemDesign-final/design_document_final.md

     RESERVATIONS ||--o{ USAGE_RECORDS : generates
 ```

-The schema is divided into three main sections:
-1. **User Management**: Handles authentication, roles, and organizational affiliations
-2. **Equipment Management**: Stores equipment details, capabilities, and access policies
-3. **Reservation Management**: Manages scheduling, approvals, and usage tracking

-## The User Experience

-To understand how the system works from a user perspective, let's walk through the main interactions with the platform:

-### Equipment Discovery and Reservation

-When a researcher needs specialized equipment not available at their institution, they can:

-1. **Browse or search** the equipment catalog with filters for equipment type, specifications, location, and availability
-2. **View detailed information** about each instrument, including technical specifications, availability calendar, and usage policies
-3. **Select a time slot** and submit a reservation request with experiment details
-4. **Receive notifications** about the approval status of their request
-5. **Manage their reservations** through a dashboard showing upcoming, past, and pending reservations

-A laboratory manager at the equipment's host institution would:
-1. **Receive notifications** about new reservation requests
-2. **Review request details** including the researcher's credentials and experiment purpose
-3. **Approve or reject** the reservation with comments
-4. **Oversee equipment usage** during scheduled sessions

-### Remote Equipment Operation

-During a scheduled session, researchers can:
-1. **Connect to the equipment** through a web-based control interface
-2. **Operate the instrument** using intuitive controls designed for remote use
-3. **View real-time data** from sensors and cameras
-4. **Record measurements** directly to secure storage
-5. **Invite collaborators** to observe or participate in the session
-6. **End the session** when complete, automatically saving all collected data

-### Current Implementation Status

-For this system design project, we've implemented approximately 25% of the full platform, focusing on the core services that demonstrate the architecture and provide a foundation for future expansion:

-1. **Identity Service**: User authentication with JWT tokens, profile management, and role-based access control
-2. **Equipment Service**: Equipment registry with search functionality and detailed specifications
-3. **Reservation Service**: Booking system with approval workflows and conflict prevention
-4. **Basic Web Interface**: React frontend for equipment discovery and reservation management

-The implementation uses:
-- Node.js for backend services
-- React for frontend
-- PostgreSQL for data storage
-- Docker and Docker Compose for containerization
-- JWT for authentication

-The implemented components demonstrate the key architectural principles and validate our design decisions.

-## Addressing Non-Functional Requirements

-### Scalability

-The system is designed to handle growth in users, equipment, and data volume through:
+The data model is organized into three main sections:

+1. **User Management**: User accounts, roles, permissions, and organizational affiliations
+2. **Equipment Management**: Equipment details, categories, capabilities, and access policies
+3. **Reservation Management**: Reservations, approvals, availability, and usage records

+## 5. Technology Stack and Implementation Details

+### 5.1 Frontend

+- **Web Application**: React with TypeScript and Material UI
+- **Mobile Application**: React Native (planned for future implementation)
+- **Equipment Control Interfaces**: WebRTC for video streams, Canvas API for interactive controls

+### 5.2 Backend Services

+- **API Gateway**: Node.js with Express
+- **Identity Service**: Node.js with Passport.js and JWT for authentication
+- **Equipment Service**: Node.js with Express
+- **Reservation Service**: Node.js with Express and database transaction support
+- **Equipment Control Service**: Python with Flask (planned for future implementation)
+- **Data Streaming Service**: Kafka and Spark (planned for future implementation)

+### 5.3 Databases

+- **PostgreSQL**: For user data, equipment details, and reservations
+- **TimescaleDB**: PostgreSQL extension for time-series data (usage patterns)
+- **InfluxDB**: For high-frequency measurement data (planned for future implementation)
+- **Redis**: For caching and message queuing
+- **MinIO**: S3-compatible object storage for experimental data (planned for future implementation)

+### 5.4 Deployment

+The system uses Docker containers orchestrated with Docker Compose for development and testing.
+For production, the system is designed to deploy on Kubernetes:

 ```mermaid
 flowchart TB